lsst-sitcom/sitcomtn-145/index.rst

 **event 3**: 10-03-2024 --> without vibrations

 The objective is to analyze the dominant frequencies present in the audio signals of the video for each of the three events.
-For each event, we extract the audio from the .mp4 video and analyse the audio signals in each of the two channels separately.
+For each event, we extract the audio from the .mp4 video and analyze the audio signals in each of the two channels separately.
 Note that we have not denoised the signal.